FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 ![Churn Column](readme_images/churn-column.png)

+7. Click the Collapse arrow in the upper right of the form, as shown above.
+This minimizes the pie chart and renders it on the dashboard.
+8. Select the Tab at the upper left, then click the Edit the title button.

 ## If you have any questions just contact me
 Felix Augenstein<br>
 Digital Tech Ecosystem & Developer Representative @IBM<br>